 For instance, when you look at plant cells under the microscope, you might have noticed a sort of a bubble of water that almost fills the whole cell.
 This structure is the central vacuole.

 But more than just this structure, this plant organelle can do other significant functions.
+Also, what is the function of the vacuole?
 Let’s explore them in detail below.

 Table of Contents